Total Loss

 Step 4.
 Submit a written counter offer with evidence.

 Total Loss Champions will do this all for you.
 We research comparable vehicles for you and help you come up with a reasonable counteroffer.
-Use our free appraisal service to save hours searching for comparable vehicles.
+Use our free ballpark appraisal service to save hours searching for comparable vehicles.

 What does “total loss” mean in auto insurance claims?